liuxueyang/VimPlugin/README.md

 There are three files: onepush, allpush, allpull
 These three bash scripts are used to push my repositories by git.

-The fllowing picture is the my gvim:
+The following picture is the my gvim:

 ![Gvim](./img/gvim.png)